apache/flink-connector-kafka/docs/content/docs/connectors/table/kafka.md

 Please note that the class path of the login module in `sasl.jaas.config` might be different if you relocate Kafka client dependencies, so you may need to rewrite it with the actual class path of the module in the JAR.
-For example if you are using SQL client JAR, which has relocate Kafka client dependencies to `org.apache.flink.kafka.shaded.org.apache.kafka`, the path of plain login module should be `org.apache.flink.kafka.shaded.org.apache.kafka.common.security.plain.PlainLoginModule` instead.
+SQL client JAR has relocated Kafka client dependencies to `org.apache.flink.kafka.shaded.org.apache.kafka`, then the path of plain login module in code snippets above need to be `org.apache.flink.kafka.shaded.org.apache.kafka.common.security.plain.PlainLoginModule` when using SQL client JAR.

 For detailed explanations of security configurations, please refer to
 <a href="https://kafka.apache.org/documentation/#security">the "Security" section in Apache Kafka documentation</a>.